backpackcloud/captain-hook/README.md

 ### Webhook Mappings

 To configure the webhooks, you need to inform how the payload will be converted into an event.
-The crew allows you to define the values using a Freemarker template.
 This is the structure of a webhook mapping:

 ```yaml
 webhooks: